 1. Temporary Staffing Agencies Have many Hidden Benefits for Candidates

-Probably one of the biggest benefits of working with a temporary staff agency is that the total amount of time consumed by your job search will be significantly less.
+Probably one of the biggest benefits of working with a temporary staff agency is that the total amount of time your job search consumes will be significantly less.
 This is because staffing agencies are aware of job openings in the area, and will know exactly where you might fit in.
 This can save you a tremendous amount of time and guesswork because you won’t have this type of knowledge.

 It’s also a great way to get your foot in the door because a potential employer will have worked with you for at least a short period of time and know what you’re capable of.
 That will permit you to gain some valuable work experience in a particular field that you may be anxious to break into.